Druga Gimnazija Sarajevo

 100 = NYC dining

-How safe residents feel in Bosnia And Herzegovina — based on surveys of people living there
+How safe residents feel in Bosnia and Herzegovina - based on surveys of people living there

 Safety Index